kaftanenko/calc-table-based-data-provider/README.md

 Currently supported is only the Java language, though support for Python is planned.
 Support for further languages is possible and may be implemented on demand.

-One feature of the ground framework is its high customisability.
+One of basic features of the framework is its high customisability.
 Possible customisations comprise:

-* integration of a target project's specific
+* integration of the target project's specific
     * value types
     * value notation formats (planned)
 * translation rules from attribute description titles into target attribute names
 * customisable data area definition rules, such as structure description and content area

 The framework supports two base data representation formats within the Calc tables:

 * [Landscape](#landscape-format-representation)
 * [Portrait](#portrait-format-representation)